markc/hcp_bs5/README.md

 - It can use either [SQLite] or [MySQL] as database backends
 - A fresh SQLite based install uses about 70MB ram (without Wordpress)
 - An optional "compiled" single file PHP script is less than 200KB in size
-- Developed and tested using [Proxmox] VM/CTs on the latest [Plasma Desktop]

 ## Usage